Individual Outpatient Counseling

 • Self-harm and suicidal thoughts

-• Academic & career stress, or exploration
+• Academic & career exploration

 • ADHD, Autism, and support for neurodiverse individuals